…As JAMB reinstates commitment to conduct 2013 UTME

 In a similar vein, the Vice-Chancellor, Fountain University Osogbo, Osun State, Professor Bashir Raji, said “with the criticisms trailing UTME every year, it is better scrapped.
 With the introduction of Post-UTME exams in the universities, it became double exams for students”.

 On NECO, Raji noted that NECO was created in a bid to run away from the monopoly of WAEC.
-“There is nothing wrong with having two, or four examination bodies in a big country like Nigeria.
+“There is nothing wrong with having two, three or four examination bodies in a big country like Nigeria.
 NECO has gained the confidence and acceptance of the people so I don’t know why government wants to do away with it now.
 Nigeria needs more examination bodies.”

 Pointing out that the idea would help universities capture the best students, Professor Titilayo Kuku of the Department of Electronic and Electrical Engineering, Obafemi Awolowo University, Ile-Ife, said “a lot of irregularities trail JAMB’s exams.
 Students were buying results and that was why universities introduced post-UTME.